top of page

 ABOUT US - COOPERATIVE

-Gowrie, Pilot Mound, Boxholm, Lanyon, Paton, Churdan, Knierim, Somers, Barnum, Farnhamville, Moorland,
+Gowrie, Pilot Mound, Boxholm, Lanyon, Paton, Churdan, Knierim, Somers, Barnum, Farnhamville, Moorland, Vincent, Thor, Duncombe, Badger, Clare, Lohrville, Manson, Rockwell City, Lake City, and Rural Fort Dodge.

-Each time you subscribe to one of WCCTA's services, you are not just becoming a customer; you are actually making an investment in a company you and your neighbors actually own.
+Each time you subscribe to one of WCCTA's services, you are not just becoming a customer; you are actually making an investment in a company you and your neighbors own.
 Once the operating costs and reinvestment in your co-op have been met, the Board of Directors refunds the remaining money to the members in the form of Capital Credits.
 The amount refunded varies from year to year.

-Cooperative members elect each representative on the Board of Directors.
-Their job is to oversee the local operation of your cooperative and protect your investment.
+Communities are separated into 3 Districts and members elect their representatives to serve on the Board of Directors.
+The Board of Directors oversee the local operation of the cooperative and protect your investment.

 Each year anyone that did qualifying business with Webster-Calhoun receives an "Allocation Notice."
 This notice shows the total amount of dollars allocated, or set aside, and will be returned to you at a later date.
 This includes the previous calendar year and totals from other years not yet retired.